-Important Safety Information: ORIAHNN should not be taken by women who are pregnant or trying to become pregnant as they may increase the risk of early pregnancy loss.
-Women who become pregnant while taking ORIAHNN should stop taking it right away and call their healthcare provider.
+Important Safety Information: ORILISSA should not be taken by women who are pregnant or trying to become pregnant as they may increase the risk of early pregnancy loss.
+Women who become pregnant while taking ORILISSA should stop taking it right away and call their healthcare provider.

 You may be able to take part in this registry if you are pregnant, and:

 To take part in this pregnancy registry, you will first be asked to give verbal informed consent during a telephone interview with a registry representative.
 This means that you will receive information about the registry and what it will involve, have a chance to ask any questions, and decide if you want to take part.

 If you decide to participate and verbally give your informed consent, then a registry representative will:

 If you would like to have further information to discuss with a family member or your doctor, or to share with others, you can download a copy of the BLOOM Pregnancy Registry Patient Brochure.

 With your permission, a registry representative will contact the healthcare provider caring for you during your pregnancy, the healthcare provider who is treating your endometriosis (if different than your regular obstetrician), and your baby’s healthcare provider.
 They will collect information about your general health, your pregnancy, and your baby’s health.
 Following your enrollment, a registry representative will:

 The contact you and your healthcare providers will receive is summarized in the diagram below.

 If you participate in the registry, you will not: